 Where to Buy Papaya

 Fresh papaya is available year-round in most markets.
 It is generally easy to find and sold by the individual fruit.
-It can seem a little expensive compared to other fruits and the price is dependent on the season.
-The peak seasons for Hawaiian papayas (most common in U.S. markets) are from April through June and October through December.
+It can seem a little expensive compared to other fruits, but the price is dependent on the season.
+The peak seasons for Hawaiian papayas (most common in U.S. markets) are from April through June and from October through December.
 Some markets also carry chopped fruit in juice in the produce department.
 Papaya nectar is available canned and bottled.

-Select fruits that are mostly yellow with a bit of green and let them fully ripen at home.
-Ripe fruit should be firm yet yield to gentle pressure, feel heavy for its size and have smooth skin with no blemishes.
-As long as they're not a result of bruises or cuts, a few black or moldy spots are okay and will not affect the flavor.
+Select fruit that is mostly yellow with a bit of green and let it fully ripen at home.
+Ripe fruit should be firm yet yield to gentle pressure, feel heavy for its size, and have smooth skin with no blemishes.
+As long as it's not a result of bruises or cuts, a few black or moldy spots are OK and will not affect the flavor.
 The ripe papaya should have a sweet aroma.
-Avoid fruits that are overly soft unless you intend to purée and use immediately.
+Avoid fruit that is overly soft unless you intend to puree and use it immediately.

-Papayas will ripen within a few days at room temperature, and even faster in a paper bag.
+Papaya will ripen within a few days at room temperature and even faster in a paper bag.
 Once ripe, it will quickly turn to mush if not properly stored.
 Leave the skin on while the fruit ripens.
-Ripe papayas should be refrigerated to slow down the ripening process; whole fruit should keep in a plastic bag for about a week.
+Ripe papaya should be refrigerated to slow down the ripening process; whole fruit should keep in a plastic bag for about a week.

 Nutrition and Benefits

-Papayas are a very healthful fruit.
-They're fat- and cholesterol-free, high in calcium, fiber, and potassium, and a good source of vitamins A, C, and E. Papain and chymopapain are enzymes found in papaya that can aid digestion and may help lower cholesterol.
+Papaya is a very healthful fruit.
+It's free of fat and cholesterol, high in calcium, fiber, and potassium, and a good source of vitamins A, C, and E. Papain and chymopapain are enzymes found in papaya that can aid digestion and may help lower cholesterol.

 Papaya vs. Mango

-Papayas and mangoes are both tropical fruits that are often confused with one another.
-Papaya is more of a squash shape with an elongated neck, while the mango is a round oval.
+The Papaya and mango are both tropical fruits that are often confused with one another.
+Papaya has more of a squash shape with an elongated neck, while the mango typically has a round or oval shape.
 Where the papaya has yellow-green skin, a mango's is a gradient of green, red, and yellow.
 Cutting the two open really reveals the biggest difference as mango flesh is a bright yellow with a single, large seed.
-Mangoes are also sweeter fruits, with an interesting spicy-floral flavor.
+Mango is also sweeter, with an interesting spicy-floral flavor.
 The two fruits are used in similar food preparations and often paired with one another.

 There are many varieties of papaya grown throughout the world.
 Solo is the papaya varietal that was introduced to Hawaii and Barbados in the early 1900s.
-It is pear-shaped, between one and two pounds, and has red-orange, very sweet flesh.
-The cultivars developed from Solo papayas are those you'll most often find in markets.
-Today, Hawaii is well-known for Kamiya, Kapoho Solo, Rainbow, and Sunrise papayas; they vary slightly in size and sweetness.
+It is a pear-shaped fruit, between 1 and 2 pounds, and has red-orange, very sweet flesh.
+The cultivars developed from the Solo papaya is most often found in markets.
+Today, Hawaii is well known for Kamiya, Kapoho Solo, Rainbow, and Sunrise papayas; they vary slightly in size and sweetness.

-Mexican Red and Mexican Yellow papayas are both very large, sometimes growing up to 10 pounds.
+Mexican red and Mexican yellow papayas are both very large, sometimes growing up to 10 pounds.
 The flesh color reflects the name and neither is as sweet as the Hawaiian varieties.
-Among other papayas, including those grown in Asian countries, the sizes and shapes vary even more, from very long varieties to small dwarf papayas.
+Among other papayas, including those grown in Asian countries, the sizes and shapes vary even more, from very long to dwarf varieties.